 - There is no system functionality tied to this setting.

-- If set, Principal Net Assets will automatically be impacted when donations are posted.
+- Endowed - If set, Principal Net Assets will automatically be increased when donations are posted including internal donations resulting from internal grants.

 - If set, this will have column reporting.